USS Rushmore (LSD-47): 2010s

 On 12 July 2012, Rushmore successfully completed its material inspection by the navy's Board of Inspection and Survey (INSURV) assessment and was found fit for sustained combat operations.

 On 17 September 2012, Rushmore departed San Diego on a 7-month deployment with USS Peleliu, and USS Green Bay under the command of Amphibious Squadron (PHIBRON)Three and with the 15th Marine Expeditionary Unit embarked as the Landing Force.
 This deployment to the Western Pacific and Indian Ocean included a brief port visit at Pearl Harbor, Hawaii; participation in Exercise Crocodilo in Timor-Leste; a port visit at Darwin, Australia; participation in Exercise Eager Mace in Kuwait; a brief port visit to Naval Support Activity Bahrain; participation in Exercise Iron Magic in UAE; participation in Exercise Red Reef in Saudi Arabia; a visit to Port Kahlifa near Abu Dhabi, UAE; an equipment washdown and agricultural inspection in Aqaba, Jordan; a visit to Hong Kong; and a second visit to Pearl Harbor during the return transit.

 In June 2015, Rushmore made news for rescuing 65 people who were stranded on a makeshift raft in the Makassar Strait after their ferry capsized.

 2020s

-In December 2020 the U.S. Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the ship was planned to be placed Out of Commission in Reserve in 2024.
+In 2021, Rushmore conducted a homeport shift from San Diego to Sasebo, Japan, arriving on November 17, 2021.
+Rushmore replaced USS Germantown as part of Amphibious Squadron 11.

+In 2025, Rushmore, as part of the America Amphibious Ready Group (ARG), participated in Amphibious Integration Training (AIT) and Certification Exercise (CERTEX) with the 31st Marine Expeditionary Unit (MEU), and exercise Iron Fist 2025, embarking Japanese soldiers from the Japan Ground Self-Defense Force's Amphibious Rapid Deployment Brigade, 1st Amphibious Rapid Deployment Regiment, 1st Company.
+During AIT/CERTEX, Rushmore became the first ship in Seventh Fleet to launch and recover Amphibious Combat Vehicles (ACVs).